 Ideation Drawing -The Route to Better Composition

 Do you want to maximise the potential of your ideas?
-Ideation drawing is the solution.
-It involves quickly sketching out initial concepts for a project, without worrying about perfection.
-The focus is on generating a variety of first concept ideas and exploring different compositional possibilities.
+Ideation drawing is the answer.
+It involves quickly sketching out initial concepts for a project without worrying about perfection.
+The emphasis is on generating a variety of first concept ideas and exploring different compositional possibilities.
 I’ve learned that this method can lead to more fully realised and successful artwork.
 By producing a large number of rough sketches, you increase the chances of discovering the best solution.
-By sketching out multiple variations of an idea, you’re able to refine and improve upon it.
-This time it’s about quantity over quality.
-Let’s look at how you can try it out and see the improvements for yourself.
+By sketching multiple variations of an idea, you’re able to refine and enhance it.
+This time, it’s about quantity over quality.
+Let’s examine how you can try it out and see the improvements for yourself.

 What is the purpose of ideation drawing?

-Have you wondered how do other artists come up with ideas for their of work?
-There are a number of stages to this process.
-Like many of the students I see in classes today; when I was an art student and had an idea for a piece of work, the first thought that I had about it was usually more or less its final form.
-We weren’t taught to do ideation drawing or colour studies.
+Have you ever wondered how other artists come up with ideas for their work?
+There are several stages to this process.
+Like many of the students I see in classes today, when I was an art student and had an idea for a piece, my first thought was usually more or less its final form.
+We weren’t taught to do ideation drawings or colour studies.

-It didn’t occur to me naturally to do this as it appeared to be too time consuming.
-You just want to get on with it and make the piece of work right?
-Two learning experiences changed my mind about this and I’ll tell you about them later.
+It didn’t occur to me naturally to do this as it seemed too time-consuming.
+You just want to get on with it and get the work right, don’t you?
+Two learning experiences changed my mind about this, and I’ll tell you about them later.

 What is missing from the process if you work like that?

-If you skip the ideation stage you are missing out on a more thorough exploration of what the idea actually is and what it’s best form might be.
-You are potentially underselling your idea and not exploring the potential for the best outcome from that idea.
-Ideation drawing technique helps avoid this.
+If you skip the ideation stage, you miss out on a more thorough exploration of what the idea actually is and what its best form might be.
+You may potentially undersell your idea and overlook the potential for the best outcome from it.
+The ideation drawing technique helps to avoid this.

-Ideation drawing is a method of sketching out your first ideas for a piece of work roughly and to an unfinished and unpolished standard.
-You are focussing on presenting the idea in the drawing rather than making something that is beautiful to look at.
+Ideation drawing is a method of sketching out your initial ideas for a piece of work in a rough and unfinished manner.
+You are focusing on presenting the idea in the drawing rather than creating something that is aesthetically pleasing.

-Focus on producing variations of the idea, as many as you can in the time that you have.
-Ideally you will end up with a sheet (or maybe even pages) of rough sketches that collectively explain your idea.
-They should all be slightly different from each other.
-It’s about quantity over quality at this stage of the development.
+Focus on producing variations of the idea— as many as you can within the time you have.
+Ideally, you will end up with a sheet or perhaps even pages of rough sketches that collectively explain your idea.
+Each should be slightly different from the others.
+At this stage of development, it’s about quantity over quality.

-However, it’s easy to misunderstand ideation drawing and get caught up in how the drawing looks, especially if you are working as a visual artist or designer where the end product is tied to its aesthetic value.
-Try to avoid this and to focus on presenting just ideas.
-This is easier said than done and it does takes practice.
+However, it’s easy to misunderstand ideation drawing and become preoccupied with the appearance of the drawing, particularly if you are working as a visual artist or designer where the final product is linked to its aesthetic value.
+Endeavour to avoid this and focus on presenting solely ideas.
+This is easier said than done and does take practice.

 What does ideation drawing look like?

-Development and ideation drawing from different fields of creative practice can naturally look very different.
-The ideation drawing of one artist might differ a lot from another and the difference between disciplines and applications of ideation drawing can be considerable.
+Development and ideation, drawing from various fields of creative practice, can naturally appear quite distinct.
+The ideation drawings of one artist may differ significantly from those of another, and the variations between disciplines and applications of ideation drawing can be substantial.
 There is no absolute standard.
-Generally speaking this type of work will look rough and sketchy.
+Generally speaking, this type of work tends to look rough and sketchy.

-Usually, but not always, ideation drawing is monochromatic in appearance and usually carried out with a line drawing tool such as a pen or pencil.
-Having said this I’ve seen ideation done in many alternative formats, even watercolour and loose paint and ink.
-It absolutely depends on the medium being planned for and the type of end product you are trying to plan for.
+Typically, ideation drawing is monochromatic in appearance and is generally created using a line drawing tool such as a pen or pencil.
+That said, I’ve observed ideation executed in various alternative formats, including watercolour and loose paint and ink.
+It truly depends on the medium being considered and the type of end product you are aiming to develop.

-When I am working with students studying painting I try to encourage them to use little boxes for each separate sketch.
-Commonly when doing ideation for painting they are developing ideas for a range of compositions.
-When you are developing an image composition it is important to consider the edge of the space as much as any other element within the arrangement.
+When I work with students studying painting, I try to encourage them to use small boxes for each separate sketch.
+Typically, when brainstorming for a painting, they are developing ideas for a variety of compositions.
+While developing an image composition, it is important to consider the edges of the space as much as any other element within the arrangement.

-The proximity of elements within the design to the edge of the surface you plan to paint on is equally important to their relationship with each other within the picture space.
-Drawing within boxes is appropriate for this type of ideation for that reason.
-If you were trying to design a product or an object of some sort then there would likely be no need to draw within a box.
-The method should be suitable for the task.
+The proximity of elements within the design to the edge of the surface you intend to paint on is equally important as their relationship with one another within the picture space.
+Drawing within boxes is suitable for this type of ideation for that reason.
+If you were attempting to design a product or some sort of object, there would likely be no need to draw within a box.
+The method should fit the task at hand.

 The characteristics of good ideation drawing